 During London 2012, Here East was a broadcast centre and 24-hour media hub.
 Post Olympics, it’s become a space for creativity, entrepreneurship and education.
 It’s home to tech start-ups and university labs, but there’s plenty to see and do for the general public too.

-There’s usually a decent programme of free events on too, ranging from fitness open days to education, tech and disability awareness.
+There’s usually a decent programme of free events too, ranging from fitness open days to education, tech and disability awareness.